Apply to be an OFA Tennessee Fellow

 Fellows can expect to learn best practices in the areas of community organizing, media relations, and grassroots fundraising.

 The Summer OFA-TN Fellowship is an unpaid, volunteer program.
 You can serve from anywhere in Tennessee.
-If selected, you will participate in an intensive professional training, as well as ongoing online trainings and conference calls that will connect you will other Fellows across the country.
+If selected, you will participate in an intensive professional training, as well as ongoing online training and conference calls that will connect you will other Fellows across the country.

 WE ARE WHAT WE DO